KristinaViolet/rsschool-cv/cv.md

 ## About Me
 ------------
 I study programming in order to solve non-trivial problems and be able to find the best solution for the final product.
 So far my knowledge is not extensive, I studied WordPress, HTML and CSS, got the initial skills in Java.
+I want to change direction and work in the frontend.

 ## Skill
 --------------